 Mixed BSS of LRLP and non-LRLP supported without introducing degradation or significant interference: Coexistence and limited impact on primary BSS or overlapping BSS.

 Protection mechanisms, media occupancy limit, duty cycle limit, etc.

+If transmissions by LRLP non-AP STAs occur pursuant to LRLP Trigger frames, the AP is able to enforce the medium occupancy limit

+A possible approach to achieving coexistence is to have LRLP STAs transmit during service periods defined by the LRLP AP.
+See [3] for some preliminary discussion of this mechanism.

 Potential Protection Framework